swiftlang/swift-org-website/documentation/package-manager/_basic-usage.md

 The version requirements,
 which follow [Semantic Versioning (SemVer)](http://semver.org) conventions, are used to determine which Git tag to check out and use to build the dependency.
-For the `FisherYates` dependency, the most recent version with a major version equal to `2` (for example, `2.0.4`) will be used.
-Similarly, the `PlayingCard` dependency will use the most recent version with a major version equal to `3`.
+For the `PlayingCard` dependency will use the most recent version with a major version equal to `3`.

 When the `swift build` command is run, the Package Manager downloads all of the dependencies,